signaldust/bunny-jit/README.md

 Note how the compiler realized that it can compute the final `(x+1)` inside the loop, as long as it shuffles correctly: this is the power of SSA.

-In this case we didn't need any slots (the `1` here was added by the assembler to align the stack for the calling convention), otherwise spills would show up in the `SLOT` field like `=[0123]=`.
+In this case we didn't need any slots, otherwise spills would show up in the `SLOT` field like `=[0123]=`.
 DCE fills in the global `USE` counts.
-We also know all the incoming control flow edges, the block dominators and the incoming and outgoing registers.
+We also know all the incoming control flow edges, live-in variables, the block dominators and the incoming and outgoing registers.
+This is essentially all the actual analysis we do.

 So what does `out.bin` look like?
 ```